How to Clean Wood Furniture

 To remove crayon marks from your wooden furniture, rub mayonnaise into the affected area.
 Let it soak in for a few minutes, then rub the area clean with a damp cloth.

-You can also use dry laundry starch (available at supermarkets) to remove crayon marks.
+You can also use dry laundry starch (available at supermarkets) to clean wood furniture of crayon marks.
 Mix the starch with water according to the package instructions.
 Apply the mixture with a paintbrush and let it dry.
 Wipe the area clean with a dry cloth.